 This years goals have been to work on the toplines, head/ear shape, and chests, and we have gotten some really good results in breedings for those.
-Three Best of Breed wins this summer (including one that was looked at twice for Best in Show!) have really helped me to get excited about where my herd is headed.
-Next generation I am working on width, bone, and fullness over the hip.
+Three Best of Breed wins this summer (including one that was looked at twice for Best in Show!), and two Best Opposite Sex Breed wins at the MSRBA fall convention, have really helped me to get excited about where my herd is headed.
+Next generation I am working on bone and size.

 Varieties we work with:

-Focusing on Opal, Orange, and Broken.
-I also work with Chestnut, Self, Otter, and dilutes of those (blue, chocolate, lilac).
-I have a small Harlequin/Tricolor project as well.
+I am focusing on Agoutis and Dilutes in broken and solid.
+I also work with Self, and Otter.
+I have small Tort & Harlequin/Tricolor projects as well.

 I usually have at least a couple rabbits available, though best availability is typically November through May.
 I have held back a number of nice youngsters through the summer and plan to sell many of them in November.
 If you are looking for 4H stock for next year I highly suggest purchasing in fall/winter as the selection is best.